chapter four

 This chapter covers

-• Implementing Transformational Patterns that enhance content quality
+• Transformational Patterns that improve content quality

 In Chapters 2 and 3, you mastered the building blocks of effective prompts: Structural Elements that organize information and Linguistic Elements that influence communication precision.
 These foundations enable you to construct well-formed prompts, but they don't address how to interact with Language Models strategically across different types of problems.